Gardenia gordonii

-Gardenia gordonii is a species of plant in the family Rubiaceae endemic to Fiji.
+Gardenia gordonii is a species of flowering plant in the family Rubiaceae.
+It is a shrub or tree endemic to Viti Levu and Vanua Levu in Fiji.
 The native gardenias of Fiji possess a diverse array of natural products.
 Methoxylated and oxygenated flavonols and triterpenes accumulate on the vegetative- and floral-buds as droplets of secreted resin.
 Phytochemical studies of these bud exudates have been published, including a population-level study of two other rare, sympatric species on Vanua Levu Island of the Fiji Archipelago, G. candida and G. grievei.

+The species was described by John Gilbert Baker in 1883.